More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 The train mural at the Embankment at Goldthorpe

-Further transformation of the disused railway cutting into a diverse green space for community use has been made possible through accelerated funding from the Towns Fund.
+There has been further transformation of the disused railway cutting into a diverse green space for community use.
+This has been made possible through accelerated funding from the Towns Fund.

 Works have included resurfacing of footpaths, resurfacing of walls for murals, handrails, new plants, shrubs and trees.

-The embankment had become an eyesore and renowned fly-tipping hot spot until a community led project sprang into action to rejuvenate it as a green space for the community to be proud of.
+The embankment had become an eyesore and renowned fly-tipping hot spot.
+This was until a community led project sprang into action to rejuvenate it as a green space for the community to be proud of.

 The embankment is now a hotbed of community engagement and education activities.